bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/slater-determinants.md

 It is therefore more convenient to retrieve the atomic-orbital overlap matrix $\mathbfit{S}_{\mathcal{H}_{1}}$ (also written $\mathbfit{S}_{\mathrm{AO}}$) from quantum-chemistry packages whenever possible.
 The ways in which $\mathbfit{S}_{\mathrm{AO}}$ can be read in by QSym² will be described below.

+Note that Q-Chem HDF5 archive files do store $\mathbfit{S}_{\mathrm{AO}}$, but the ordering of the atomic-orbital basis functions used to define this matrix (lexicographic order for Cartesian functions) is inconsistent with that used to define the molecular orbital coefficients (Q-Chem order for Cartesian functions).
+Hence, QSym² recomputes this matrix from the basis set information also stored in HDF5 archive files to ensure that the basis function ordering is consistent.

 ### Atomic-orbital basis angular order

 As bases for $\mathcal{H}_{1}$ almost invariably consist of Gaussian atomic orbitals, QSym² requires information about their angular momenta and ordering conventions as described in [Basics/Requirements/#Atomic-orbital basis angular order](basics.md/#atomic-orbital-basis-angular-order).